 Build training, getting into race season

-After the initial period of workouts focusing on your endurance, you start training with a focus on muscular endurance.
-This means that you will work out with higher intensity, and if we add intensity to the training, we need to take the volume back a bit.
-The body isn’t adapted to going all out on all sessions.
+After the initial period of workouts focusing on your endurance, the second training block focusses on building muscular endurance.
+This means that you will work out at a higher intensity, and if we add intensity to the training, then we need to take the volume back a bit.
+Your body won’t be able to go all out during every session.

 How we periodize our training plans

-Our online based individual endurance training plans (be it for triathlon, swimrun or any other sport) are 12 weeks per macrocycle.
-Where we have a build-up of either volume or intensity, week by week.
-In your pre-season, the training follows cycles of 3 weeks of ramping up (volume and intensity), and then a recovery week.
+Our individualized endurance training plans (be it for triathlon, swimrun or any other endurance sport) are 12 weeks per macrocycle.
+They are available online and seek to increase volume or intensity, week by week.

-You can also change one of the tests for a B- or C-race, offering another way to test your progress.
+You can also swap one of the test weeks for a B- or C-race, offering another way to test your progress.